vasylivanchyk330/Merging_Cleaning_Transforming_Data/README.md

 Merging_Cleaning_Transforming_Data01

 The purpose of this project is to merge 2 datasets, one with movie data, one with crew-cast data.
 After merging, the data was cleaned and transformed.
+The result dataframe is contained in the forldere "result".

 The following steps are taken:
 - loading and inspecting datasets